Skip to content

 12. Strip EXIF Metadata From Every Photo and Video Before Uploading

-EXIF metadata is invisible data embedded in every photo and video you take.
+EXIF metadata is invisible data embedded in every photo and video.
 It can contain your GPS location, device model, and exact timestamp.

 Strip it before you upload anything:

-• Metapho (iOS) — mobile photo metadata viewer/remover
+• Metapho (iOS): mobile photo metadata viewer and remover

-This is a non-negotiable step.
-Don’t skip it.
+This is non-negotiable.
+Do not skip it.
 For more detail on why this matters, see our guide on how OnlyFans can be traced back to you.

 13. Use Separate Devices or Browser Profiles